 Plan, Don’t Spam

 ISV-OEM marketing does not have to be difficult, but sometimes we make it out to be a lot more complex than it needs to be.
-Keeping things simply and to-the-point will help keep your messaging focused so that it resonates with your target audience and inspires them to take the next step/action that you want them to take.
+Keeping things simple and to the point will help keep your messaging focused so that it resonates with your target audience and inspires them to take the next step/action that you want them to take.
 A clear and concise buyer journey roadmap can help you get from point A to B without getting distracted and off course.